celador/ForceCode/README.md

 * rollbackOnError: Indicates whether any failure causes a complete rollback \(true\) or not \(false\)
 * runAllTests:     Runn all tests in org
 * runTests:        An array of test names to be run [TestClass1, TestClass2,...]
-* verbose:         Output execution detail log to a `DeployStatistics.log` file

 If you want destructive changes as part of the deploy, put a `destructiveChanges.xml` file in your src folder